This image effects me in a deep way…

 So many of these patterns have been embedded for years.

-Please give yourself grace as you travel along your path.
+Please give yourself grace as you travel along the path.

 Be patient with yourself as you travel your personal healing journey.